RikudouGoku/Media-Server/docs/NAS-02.md

 Note: the Pi 5 Plus setup is with the 4GB RAM option with the case, sd card, heatsink, fan, UPS, batteries, charger along with a 500GB NVME SSD.
-512GB for storage was picked as most of you have over 10 000 tracks which ranges from 84GB if they are 320kbps up to around 350GB if with FLAC so this will be more than enough for that and to be able to have your system files on it as well.
+512GB for storage was picked as most of you (Audiophiles that voted in my poll) have over 10 000 tracks which ranges from 84GB if they are 320kbps up to around 350GB if with FLAC so this will be more than enough for that and to be able to have your system files on it as well.
 4GB RAM was chosen as that is enough to